reu-dev/razel/README.md

 ```
 Supporting custom formats is planned.

+### Param/Response files

+Commands with huge number of arguments might result in command lines which are too long to be executed by the OS.
+Razel detects those cases and replaces the arguments with a response file.
+The filename starts with @.

 ## Acknowledgements

 The idea to build fast and correct is based on [Bazel](https://bazel.build/).
 Razel uses data structures from